ShinyTrinkets/twofold.ts/docs/similar.md

 > Mmarkdown seems to be unmaintained for the last 5 years, but maybe it's
 > finished and it doesn't need updates.

-Mmarkdown is a very simple app, very focused on running JS code inside Markdown files.
+Mmarkdown is a very simple app, very focused on running JS code snippets inside Markdown files.
 It uses REGEX to find the mmd fenced blocks.

-TwoFold is a more general templating application, the tags look like XML tags, so you don't actually see the JS code.
+TwoFold is a more general templating application, the tags look like XML tags, so you don't actually see the JS code, which makes the original text much cleaner.
 You can have consumable single-tags.
 You can have deeply nested tags.

 ---